AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 <!--
   You don't want other people's workloads / noise impacting your tests.

-  - Bad example: Cloud hosted runner - as it could be running anything, you're at their mercy.
+  - Bad example: Cloud hosted runner
+    - as it could be running anything for other users, you're at their mercy
--->
+    - it might be running in different regions each time -->

 ---